 In 1998 I set out on my own to build Patriot.
 It was difficult at first.
 Our family had been blessed with a newborn son and we had just a few dollars in the bank.
 I worked sales during the day and met with clients then cleaned and trained others at night for years.
 Many months would pass with very little sleep.
 We experienced growing pains, cash shortages and stress.
 We made mistakes but we learned.
 We survived and the experience made us strong.
 Thankfully we were lucky along the way to find many talented dedicated people would join us on our journey.
 They brought unparalleled work ethic, honor, trustworthiness and skill to the team.
 They continue to be what make Patriot among the best in the nation.
 The true value of any company is in it’s people.

 I’m still actively involved with all aspects of Patriot, and I have no intention of retiring.
 It could be said I have four children but actually I have five.
 Patriot USA is my business child.
 My days are still filled with operational and administration oversight.
 I still meet with our clients and develop new ones, and I still troubleshoot if necessary because I love what we do, and spending time with our people.
-I don’t clean as much as I used to, but when I can, I still enjoy getting my hands dirty and working along side our staff.
+I don’t work in the field as much as I used to, but when I can, I still enjoy getting my hands dirty and working along side our staff.
 I am always teaching and always learning.
-In addition, working with the cleaners periodically is always a refreshing reminder of how incredibly hard our people work in the field.
+In addition, working with the teams periodically is always a refreshing reminder of how incredibly hard our people work in the field.
 Keeping pace with them just a few hours can be exhausting.
 With all this as I have since the beginning, I still make time for my loving family.
 We are blessed and grateful.

-Patriot USA isn’t “just another cleaning company”.
+Patriot USA isn’t “just another company”.
 We are a brand, health and image protection firm and an American success story.
 The Patriot USA story.

 The Patriot USA ethos and mission: We protect our client’s business as if it were our own.